thehamiltonlab/thehamiltonlab.github.io/people/index.md

 ### Graduate Students
 *PhD students*

-**Karina Silvestre Bringas** - Karina is working on understanding the diversity and evolutionary history of the tarantula genus *Aphonopelma** across the Madrean Pine-Oak Woodlands Hotspot (aka - the sky islands of southern Arizona, New Mexico, and northern Mexico).
+**Karina Silvestre Bringas** - Karina is working on understanding the diversity and evolutionary history of the tarantula genus *Aphonopelma* across the Madrean Pine-Oak Woodlands Hotspot (aka - the sky islands of southern Arizona, New Mexico, and northern Mexico).
+This is Karina holding a mature male *A. catalina*.
 <figure>
 	<a href="{{ site.url }}/images/Karina.jpg"><img src="{{ site.url }}/images/Karina.jpg" alt="image" width="200" height=""> </a>
 </figure>